LP-Messaging/Android-Messaging-SDK/README.md

-# Android Messaging SDK v3.7.0
+# Android Messaging SDK v3.8.0

-In-App Messaging SDK v3.7.0 for Android includes the Following:
+In-App Messaging SDK v3.8.0 for Android includes the Following:
+* Welcome message with Quick Replies
 * Bug fixes

 Please note, the SDK can be integrated to the app using Gradle dependency.
 For more information please refer to [the developers community](https://developers.liveperson.com/android-quickstart.html).